Skip to content

 Standard paid accounts

-Every provider is tested on the same standard paid RPC service tier, with no special treatment.
+Every provider is tested on a standard paid RPC service account, with no special routes, plans, retries, or treatment.

 Failure rules icon